- A career trucker brings his tales of the road to people in hospice

 - Easy Being Green: Sustainability by CNG-fueled truck

-Cabover Cool: The enduring appeal of a disappearing truck style
+Cabover Cool: A disappearing truck style

 I was six years old.
 It was recess time at my elementary school and my class was outside playing Greek Dodge.
 From out of nowhere we heard a loud noise.
 We all turned toward the sound and there it was: a strange heavy-duty tractor pulling a trailer with a large bulldozer.

 The sight of the peculiar truck stopped me cold.
 There was something about the bold, flat-faced look of the tractor that fascinated me.
 It seemed to project strength, solidness and “truckiness.”